 The "We Are One Inside Out Project" as part of the Clemente Course

-In March of 2014, as an outgrowth of the Clemente Course, Clemente students at East High turned their school "inside out."
+As an outgrowth of the Clemente Course, Clemente students at East High turned their school "inside out."
 Although East High School is now 63% “minority” with Latino, Pacific Islander, Asian, and African American students and student refugees from around the world in its classrooms, many in Salt Lake still imagine the school as it used to be—predominantly white.
 The Clemente students wanted to show East High's true face to the world.
 Read more about the "We Are One Inside Out Project.